coreemu/core/trunk/doc/usage.rst

 .. index:: link configuration

 Double-click on the link to invoke the *link configuration* dialog box.
-Here you can change the Bandwidth, Delay, PER (Packet Error Rate), and Duplicate rate parameters for that link.
+Here you can change the Bandwidth, Delay, Loss, and Duplicate rate parameters for that link.
 You can also modify the color and width of the link, affecting its display.